helpbuttons/helpbuttons/README.md

 `$ docker-compose up -d`

 then please setup the database scheme:
-`$ docker-compose exec backend yarn migration:run`
+`$ docker-compose exec api yarn migration:run`

 **login:** user@email.com **password:** password

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## For developers:
+you can setup the url of the api
+`$ docker-compose exec web yarn hb api_url http://localhost:3001/`

 ## Key Elements, Components and Layouts